Andreas-Stefopoulos/Machine-Learning-Project/README.md

 Scrapper may have duplicate values which are removed in the machine learning script.
 Example dataset is included in the repository which was used to train-test and validate the model.

 London_Heathrow_Dep_Delays.ipynb is the main file of machine learning, where i trained and tested various models in order to choose the best fitted one.
-You may read Project_Information.pdf for more detailed information.
+You may read Presentation.pdf for more detailed information.

 Libraries used for FlightRadar24_scrapper.ipynb and London_Heathrow_Dep_Delays.ipynb :
 * numpy          : 1.19.2